Flame Effects and Pyro Special Effects for Harlequins Big Game

-Over the years, Harlequins have created a hugely popular event with a variety of entertainment as well as the rugby itself.
-It’s so popular it has broken numerous records including in 2011 global rugby union attendance record for a regular-season club fixture with 82,000 people.
-They don’t hold back with the Special Effects either, we’ve created some show stopping player entrances.
+Over the years, Harlequins have created a hugely popular event that includes a variety of entertainment as well as the rugby itself.
+It’s so popular that it has even broken numerous records, including the 2011 Global Rugby Union Attendance record for a regular-season club fixture of 82,000 people.
+They don’t hold back with the Special Effects either, and Entertainment Effect have created some show stopping player entrances.

 We address the following three key principles when tackling the challenge each year:

-Different Firing locations
+Different firing locations

 Utilising different firing locations is a great way to add variety and depth to a display.
 The Entertainment Effects team can also create a surprise element by firing products from locations that the crowd won’t expect.
 For some events we fired from pitch level, yet on other occasions we fired from the roof.
 Most recently we combined the pitch and roof levels for our biggest production to date!

 Our team continue to source improved products which has helped us develop the show designs.